apache/streampipes/streampipes-processors-text-mining-jvm/src/main/resources/org.streampipes.processors.textmining.jvm.partofspeech/documentation.md

 ## Description

-Takes in a stream of tokens and appends a tag at the end of the word corresponding to the part of speech The list of used suffixes can be found [here](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)
+Takes in a stream of tokens and marks each token with a part-of-speech tag The list of used suffixes can be found [here](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html)

-Add a detailed description here

 ***

 ## Required input

+A stream with a list property which contains the tokens.

 ***

 ## Configuration

-Describe the configuration parameters here

-### 1st parameter

-### 2nd parameter
+Simply assign the correct output of the previous stream to the part of speech detector input.

 ## Output

+Appends two list properties to the stream:
+1. String list: The tag for each token
+2. Double list: The confidence for each tag that it is indeed the given tag (between 0 and 1)

+**Example:**

+Input: `(tokens: ["Hi", "Joe"])`

+Output: `(tokens: ["Hi", "Joe"], tags: ["UH", "NNP"], confidence: [0.82, 0.87])`